'My 21st birthday plans? I'll watch Nadal-Djokovic'

 Missing Madrid was hard - but refreshed me

-After winning the Sunshine Double at Indian Wells and Miami, I had a few days off, so was able to reflect on what I had already achieved this year up to that point.
+After winning the Sunshine Double at Indian Wells and Miami, I had a few days off, so was able to reflect on what I had already achieved this year.

 At first, it did feel kind of weird winning all these matches because last season I won two tournaments but lost many more matches.